musatirgithub/portfolio-project/README.md

 ## Lesson Learned

-- At the planning phase considering the app as a simple one I've decided to create search, filter and sort as different components and used different useState hooks to keep these data.
-In the end it was complicated to manage all these states by passing props.
-For future apps it'll be better to keep these data in a global state.
+- At the planning phase, considering the app as a simple one I've decided to keep search, filter and sort data in different useState hooks.
+In the end it was complicated to pass these states by props.
+Therefore rendering different components.
+For future apps i'm pallning to keep these kind of data in a global state.

 ### Useful resources